Muscular Dystrophy Association: History

 In October 2020, the MDA Telethon, which had originally run from 1966 to 2014, was reimagined as The MDA Kevin Hart Kids Telethon after a six-year hiatus.
 The two-hour event was held virtually due to the COVID-19 pandemic, and streamed live on the Laugh Out Loud network and its YouTube channel.
 Celebrity guests for the 2020 telethon included Jack Black, Josh Gad, Michael B. Jordan, and Jillian Mercado.

-In November 2020, MDA launched a tool, called the neuroMuscular ObserVational Research (MOVR) Visualization and Reporting Platform (VRP), to help make clinical data more accessible and accelerate discovery of muscular dystrophy treatments.
+In November 2020, MDA launched a tool, called the neuroMuscular ObserVational Research (MOVR) Visualization and Reporting Platform (VRP), to help make clinical data more accessible and accelerate the discovery of muscular dystrophy treatments.

 In response to the COVID-19 pandemic, MDA converted several of its traditional programs to virtual formats and introduced new virtual programming.
 The latter included several Facebook Live events discussing challenges that the pandemic placed on people with disabilities.
 It also provided COVID-19 resources and recommendations for neuromuscular patients and providers via its online resource center.
 Throughout stay at home orders due to the COVID-19 pandemic, MDA shared a "joke of the day" from National Ambassador Ethan Lybrand via their social media channels.

-January 2021, MDA announced Indianapolis Colts running back Nyheim Hines as its national spokesperson.
+In January 2021, MDA announced NFL running back Nyheim Hines as its national spokesperson.

+The Muscular Dystrophy Association (MDA) was established to lead research and support for individuals affected by muscular dystrophy and related diseases.

+In a 2024 interview with Denver Frederick, Dr. Donald Wood, the current CEO of MDA, discussed the organization's founding legacy and its evolving role in reimagining support and research for the muscular dystrophy community.
+Dr. Wood highlighted MDA's commitment to continuing the vision of its founders through expanded programs and initiatives.